ustaxcourt/website-wagtail/CONTRIBUTING.md

 We use Python version [3.12](https://peps.python.org/pep-0693/).

+### Requirements

+Requirements are installed using `pip`.
+Local/development requirements go to `local.txt` and production requirements can go to `base.txt`.

 ### Django

 - Services - functions, that mostly take care of writing things to the database.
 Services are where business logic lives.